sjmikler/pytorch-symbolic/docs/quick_start.md

 * `layer(symbolic_data)` (just like in [Keras Functional API](https://keras.io/guides/functional_api/))
 * `symbolic_data(layer)` (like nowhere else)

-There are no differences between these methods.
+There are no differences between these options.
 Models produced with them will be identical.

 ### What is a Symbolic Tensor?

 Under the hood of Pytorch Symbolic, there lives a computation graph.

-Every `SymbolicTensor` is a node in it.
-When interacting with it, you shall:
+Every Symbolic Tensor is a node in it.
+When interacting with Symbolic Tensor:

 * Think of it as placeholder for your data
 * Use it like `torch.Tensor` (e.g. slicing and iterating over it)

-Let us play with `SymbolicTensor` and see what we can do:
+Let us play with Symbolic Tensor and see what we can do:

 ```python
 from pytorch_symbolic import Input